Notting Hill Carnival is a world-renowned event enjoyed by hundreds of thousands of Londoners and visitors alike.

-The Notting Hill Carnival is organised by the London Notting Hill Carnival Enterprises Trust Ltd (LNHCET), not by Westminster City Council.
-The council’s role is to work with the event organisers, The Royal Borough of Kensington and Chelsea, the Metropolitan Police and other emergency services to facilitate the event and manage its impact.
+The Notting Hill Carnival is organised by the London Notting Hill Carnival Enterprises Trust Ltd (LNHCET), not Westminster City Council.

-The council recognises the impact that Carnival can have on residents living within its footprint and endeavours to minimise this by:
+The council recognises the impact carnival can have on residents living in the area and tries to minimise this by:

-Some residents will be eligible to have their front garden or basement cleaned of litter following the Carnival.
-Find out if your street is eligible and register for this service.
+Some residents might be able have their front garden or basement cleaned of litter following the carnival.

-All static sound systems operators close down by 7pm and all music on the route will stop by the planned closure of Carnival at 8.30pm.
+All static sound systems operators must close down by 7pm and all music on the route will stop by 8.30pm - the planned closure of carnival.

 There will be road closures in the Notting Hill, Ladbroke Grove and Westbourne Park areas over the bank holiday weekend.
 The road closures will also make traffic around the event areas busier than usual.

-For more information on travel disruption visit the Transport for London website.
+For more information, visit the Transport for London website.

-There will be a large number of parking bays suspended over the Carnival weekend.
-Most of these suspended bays will be residential parking bays.
-You cannot park in suspended bays during the dates and times indicated on the suspension notices.
+Many parking bays will be suspended over the carnival weekend; most of these will be residential parking bays.
+You can't park in suspended bays during the dates and times on the suspension notices.

-In order to protect residents’ parking in the areas around the main Carnival site and route, the council has applied for a Temporary Traffic Order to extend resident parking controls until midnight in the streets bounded by the shaded areas on the map overleaf.
-Non residents are strongly advised not to bring their vehicles into central London over the bank holiday weekend.
-Temporary signs will be erected shortly in these streets with full details for all drivers in the area.
+To protect residents’ parking in the areas around the main carnival site and route, the council has applied for a Temporary Traffic Order to extend resident parking controls until midnight in some streets.
+View the streets affected (PDF, 11.3MB) (shown within the shaded area of the map).

 The following streets will be affected: